-Inmates will be in the proper uniform, (normally khaki pants and khaki shirt), Monday thru Friday, between 7:30 a.m. and 3:30 p.m.
+Inmates will be in the proper uniform, (normally khaki pants and khaki shirt), Monday thru Friday, between 6:00 a.m. and 3:30 p.m.
 The uniform will be maintained in a neat and professional manner, with shirt tucked in and pants around the waist line.
 Other than approved religious headgear, hats will not be worn while indoors.
+Shoes/boots will be tied and all clothing articles will not be altered.
+Belts will be worn with government issued pants if belt loops are present.
+No tags will hang from any article of clothing and nothing will be written or drawn on any article of clothing.
+Ripped pockets, missing buttons, missing name tags should be addressed with laundry staff immediately.